salt-die/batgrl/README.md

 # nurses_2 - Terminal Graphics

-A widget-ful and async-centric library for creating graphical applications in the terminal.
+A widgetful and async-centric library for creating graphical applications in the terminal.

 Getting Started: A Pong Tutorial